tsgates/arch-wiki-markdown/wiki/Partitioning.md

 The following mount points are possible choices for separate partitions, you can make your decision based on actual needs.

-/ (root)
+Root partition

 The root directory is the top of the hierarchy, the point where the primary filesystem is mounted and from which all other filesystems stem.
-All files and directories appear under the root directory/, even if they are stored on different physical devices.
+All files and directories appear under the root directory /, even if they are stored on different physical devices.
 The contents of the root filesystem must be adequate to boot, restore, recover, and/or repair the system.
-Therefore, certain directories under/are not candidates for separate partitions.
+Therefore, certain directories under / are not candidates for separate partitions.

 The / partition or root partition is necessary and it is the most important.
 The other partitions can be replaced by it.

-Warning:Directories essential for booting (not /boot) must be on the same partition as / or mounted in early userspace by the initramfs.
+Warning:Directories essential for booting (except for /boot) must be on the same partition as / or mounted in early userspace by the initramfs.
-These essential directories are: /bin, /etc, /lib, /sbin and /usr[1].
+These essential directories are: /etc and /usr [1].

 /boot